nourbenhassen/dinmo-test/README.md

 $ docker-compose down --volumes --rmi all
 ```

-## 5. IMPROVEMENTS
+## __6. IMPROVEMENTS__
 <a name="improvements"></a>

 This project was a short mock-up.
 Please find the coming steps to improve it:
 * Add unit tests for the API endpoints logic.
 * Add proper authentication (OAuth2)
 * Add constraint rules for the People table columns

     -> age between 0 and 150

     -> Gender only F or M

     ...
 * Dockerize the application
-* Take into account the DB scaling